WHY DO I NEED A WILL?

 There are usually very good reasons to have a Will.
 You can know that your wishes will be followed.
 You can know that settling your affairs will cost less money and take less time.
 But sometimes it may not make a difference.

-Your only debt is a mortgage on your homestead and you leave no more than $60,000 in personal possessions and household goods and no more than $75,000 in other assets, such as a bank account AND two people who will not inherit can testify who your heirs are and they and your heirs agree to pay your debts and divide what remains according to the Texas Law of Descent and Distribution in an Affidavit of Small Estate.
+If your only debt is a mortgage on your homestead and you leave no more than $60,000 in personal possessions and household goods and no more than $75,000 in other assets, such as a bank account, all your heirs and two people who will not inherit can testify who your heirs are must agree to pay your debts and divide what remains according to the Texas Law of Descent and Distribution in an Affidavit of Small Estate.
 If you have a home, a Small Estate Affidavit can only pass it to your spouse.

-You only leave your home and leave it to your spouse or a minor child or a disabled adult child or your home is exempt from the Texas Medicaid Estate Recovery Program for some other reason and two people who will not inherit can testify to who your heirs are in an Affidavit of Heirship.
+If you only leave a home and leave it to your spouse or a minor child or a disabled adult child or your home is exempt from the Texas Medicaid Estate Recovery Program for some other reason, your heirs and two people who will not inherit can testify to who your heirs are in an Affidavit of Heirship.
 Using an Affidavit of Heirship is relying on the title company’s insurance policy.
 A Court will treat the Affidavit of Heirship as evidence but not as conclusive proof.

-You only leave real property deeded to someone else in a deed which becomes effective on your death, such as a “Lady Bird” Deed, Transfer on Death Deed, and all your other assets are pay-on-death or transfer-on-death, have a named beneficiary or are held with your spouse “Joint with Right of Survivorship” and the people named survive you.
+If you only leave real property deeded to someone in a deed which becomes effective on your death, such as a “Lady Bird” Deed or Transfer on Death Deed, and all your other assets are pay-on-death or transfer-on-death, have a named beneficiary or are held with your spouse “Joint with Right of Survivorship” and the people named survive you.

 If your estate consists only of financial instruments held pay-on-death, transfer-on-death, have a named beneficiary or are held with your spouse jointly with the right of survivorship and the people named survive you.

 If you do not mind leaving your heirs the expense of filing an Application for Determination of Heirship.